Mesa Municipal Court / Mesa City Court Information

 If your blood alcohol concentration was .15% or higher, the penalties will be enhanced.
-You will face 90 days in jail, but you will be eligible for home detention after you serve six days.
+You will face 90 days in jail, but you will be eligible for home detention after you serve six days under arrest.
 The fines will be higher, and your license will be revoked for one year.
 You will still have the other penalties that were listed above.

 In regards to a second or subsequent offense within several years, the penalties will be even higher.

 Under A.R.S 13-1203, you can be charged with assault when a person either intentionally, knowingly or recklessly causes any physical injury to another person; knowingly touches another person with the intent to injure, insult or provoke; or intentionally places another person in reasonable apprehension of imminent physical injury.
 Normally any type of red mark or scratch can qualify as an “injury” under this statue.

 POSISBLE PENALTIES FOR AGGRAVATED ASSAULT CASES